Webster's Unabridged Dictionary - Letter L - Page 7

 Lamina (n.)
 A thin plate or scale; a layer or coat lying over another; -- said of thin plates or platelike substances, as of bone or minerals.

 Lamina (n.)
+(Zool.)
 A thin plate or scale; specif., one of the thin, flat processes composing the vane of a feather.

 Laminability (n.)
 The quality or state of being laminable.